mrVectorz/infrared-lab/doc/rh-infrared-lab-setup.md

   --build ga
 ```

-Once this is deployed, depending on the size of you lab server (typical is 64Gb), I recommend to lower the worker counts to 1 to limit memory usage.
-For the lazy, you can use [this script](https://github.com/mrVectorz/snips/blob/master/osp/low_memory_uc.sh)

-We can also set checkpoints at different deployment stages, so if any issues arise we can later save some time and revert.

 If you want to use custom repositories (but cannot overlap with ones already managed by rhn if already subscribed), you will then use the `--repos-config` parameter.
 An example of such a template is included here: "./examples/rh-registry.yaml"
 IR uses the yum_repository module, for more information see the [upstream documentation](https://docs.ansible.com/ansible/latest/modules/yum_repository_module.html).
 Do note that IR does not make use of all parameters for some reason.